 The uniform monthly delivery schedule assumes that imported water would be delivered to each water system at a constant monthly rate throughout the year, as presented in Tables 8 and 9 for SAWS and BexarMet, respectively.
 The seasonal delivery schedule assumes that imported water is delivered at a rate that varies each month.
-Peak months would be July and August, during each of which 17 percent of the total annual volume would be delivered.
-In contrast, only 3.1 percent of the total annual volume would be delivered in February.
+Peak months would be July and August, during each of which 17 percent of the total annual volume would be delivered in February.